eelkevdbos/firebase-php/README.md

 And will allow the snippet read-access to all of the nodes, but not write-access.

 ##Concurrent requests
-Support for concurrent requests has been providing the same api as you would use for regular requests.
+Execution of concurrent requests can be achieved with the same syntax as regular requests.
+Simply wrap them in a Closure and call the closure via the `batch` method and you are all set.

 ```php
 $fb = new Firebase\Firebase(array(